ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 The potential evapotranspiration (PET) is a measure of the evaporative demand of the atmosphere.
-It represents the amount of water that would evaporate from a reference surface, i.e. an fully watered grass land. ``pet.R`` is able to calculate PET based on a method of the users choosing (``pet_type``) using the `SPEI.R`_ library.
+It represents the amount of water that would evaporate from a reference surface, i.e. fully watered grass land. ``pet.R`` is able to calculate PET based on a method of the users choosing (``pet_type``) using the `SPEI.R`_ library.
 The approximations require different input variables.
 To control which variables are available to which diagnostic script in a more